Spring preview: Quarterback

-With spring practice beginning in a few weeks, HuskerOnline.com begins our in-depth look at each position with our 2016 spring position previews.
+With spring practice beginning next week, HuskerOnline.com begins our in-depth look at each position with our 2015 spring position previews.